 - Volkswagen Arteon vs Audi A5 Sportback

 Reflecting the Arteon's upmarket pretensions, there are just two trim levels - Elegance and R-Line - and you won't find S, SE or even SEL models making up the numbers.
-Elegance trim is plush, with fully adaptive LED headlights, LED interior lighting, heated leather seats with electric adjustment for the driver's seat, an 8-inch sat-nav infotainment system, adaptive cruise control for DSG-equipped cars and VW's Active Info dashboard display instead of conventional dials.
+Elegance trim is plush, with fully adaptive LED headlights, LED interior lighting, heated leather seats with electric adjustment for the driver's seat, an 8-inch sat-nav infotainment system, adaptive cruise control for DSG-equipped cars and VW's 10.25-inch Digital Cockpit Pro set-up.

 On top of that, the R-Line gets a sportier look, with 19-inch wheels and additional exterior and interior trim.
-All engines are available in both trims, and prices for the Arteon range start from around £32,000.
-R-Line adds around £2,500 to some models, but the gap reduces to around £800 with the more powerful engine options.
+All engines are available in both trims, and prices for the Arteon range start from almost £35,000.
+R-Line trim adds around £840 to the asking price, while the R performance model is approaching £52,000.

 In this review